 Monitoring the availability and accessibility of legal services

-SLAB has put in place arrangements to do this by:
+SLAB has arrangements in place to monitor legal services by:

 - Analysing the organisation’s data on trends in legal assistance and supply

-- Supplementing this with other sources of data about legal service including information that may be requested of the Law Society of Scotland, the Faculty of Advocates and the Scottish Court Service
+- Supplementing this with other sources of data about legal services including information that may be requested of the Law Society of Scotland, the Faculty of Advocates and the Scottish Courts and Tribunals Service;

 - Seeking the views of stakeholders, including service providers and users.

 - Where possible, in order to gain insight into access to legal services, SLAB will convene groups of specialist organisations with specific interests and expertise in the topics being assessed for discussion.